Canadian journalist, activist, author and broadcaster

 - independent consultant, corporate trainer or counsellor

-This part-time program consists of two required courses and electives chosen from short EDI/Anti-racism courses, and longer diversity and inclusion (D&I) courses.
-To graduate, you must complete at least 175 hours of courses.
+This part-time program consists of one required course and electives chosen from short EDI/Anti-racism courses, and longer diversity and inclusion (D&I) courses.
+To graduate, you must complete at least 170 hours of courses.

 Depending on which elective courses and options you choose, you can complete this program 100% online.
 Courses are facilitated by educators, practitioners and experts, and have a start and end date.
 You progress through the course with the same group of students.
 All of the courses are open for registration to anyone at any time.
 There is no requirement to take the full certificate program.